How DoR organized an all-team pop-up newsroom in Transylvania

 We knew we needed close dialogue with the local community in order to validate or correct what our journalists discovered in the field.
 We arrived there with a list of possible topics and then gave up on half of them because the people who allowed us into their lives and spaces showed us more relevant subjects to document.

-We discovered the city through its food and architecture, got to know stories from its minority ethnic communities and approached subjects from agriculture to education and local politics.
-We even covered a breaking news event.
+We discovered the city through its food and architecture, got to know stories from its minority ethnic communities and approached various subjects, from agriculture to education and local politics – we even covered a breaking news event.

 Here’s how we pulled it off.